-Use measuring tape and a chalk line to organize the space you plan to tile.
-Use those dimensions to select the tile, then lay out the design and add any accents.
+Get started by using measuring tape and a chalk line to organize the space you plan to tile.
+Use those dimensions to select the tile, then lay out the design and add any accents before attaching to the wall.
 This way you will know how many cuts to make.

 As you're learning how to tile a bathroom, it's essential to realize that you'll have to cut tile, either to create diagonal patterns or finish ends.
-Use either a manual scoring cutter or motorized wet saw equipped with a diamond-tip blade (either can be rented from a home improvement center).
-Cut the tiles you need in order to finish your pattern.
+Use a manual scoring cutter or a motorized wet saw equipped with a diamond-tip blade (either can be rented from a home improvement center).
+Cut the tiles you'll need to finish your pattern.

-Ceramic tile is first glued to the surface; there are several types of glue available, including thin-set mortar adhesive.
-Apply the adhesive to small areas and run the notched side of the trowel along the surface at a 45-degree angle in long horizontal strokes.
+First, glue the ceramic tile to the surface.
+There are several types of glue available, including thin-set mortar adhesive.
+Apply the adhesive to small areas and run the notched side of the trowel along the surface at a 45-degree angle in long, horizontal strokes.
 Lay the tile and place removable plastic spacers between each joint for even spacing.
 Apply from the bottom up for a wall or the outermost corner forward for a floor.
 Press tiles into the adhesive with a slight twist to ensure proper bonding.
-Then, move onto the next section and repeat.
+Then move to the next section and repeat.